-Run A Report
+How To Run A QuickBooks Report

-To begin, go to Reports>Report Center or access the Report Center under “My Shortcuts” on the left-hand side of your QuickBooks Pro account.
+First, go to Reports>Report Center or access the Report Center under “My Shortcuts” on the left-hand side of your QuickBooks Pro account.

-Step 1: Choose Report
+Step 1: Choose A Report

 The hardest part of this whole process will probably be deciding which of the 120 reports to run.
 QuickBooks tries to help you by keeping things organized.

 Across the top of the screen, you’ll see tabs for Standard Reports, Memorized Reports, Favorites, Recent, and Contributed.
 Until you customize your Reports Center with Memorized and Favorite reports, you’ll go to Standard Reports.